 Reversing Type 2 Diabetes might sound like it's impossible.
-I also believed it was impossible when I was diagnosed and my endocrinologist told me I will have it for life and I cannot reverse it.
+I also believed it was impossible when I was diagnosed and my endocrinologist told me I would have it for life and I could not reverse it.
 I wish I knew what I know now.

 Note: I am not a physician or an expert.
 This is my story of what I did to reverse my type 2 diabetes.
 Always consult your doctor before following anything I mention on this website.

 What I learned since being diagnosed with diabetes when I was 40 was that research is key.
 Explore, google, read, be curious, question everything and eventually you will find the answers and people who are challenging exactly what you are looking for.

 While I was on my path to reversing my diabetes, there were 3 simple hacks I followed to become successful in lowering my blood sugar.